HIG-PG Q1 2026 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-- Employee Benefits: Core earnings of $127 million, with a core earnings margin of 6.9%.
+• Employee Benefits: Core earnings of $127 million and a core earnings margin of 6.9%.

 2. Strategic Updates and Business Highlights

-- Personal Insurance: Focus on market share expansion, particularly through agency channels.
-New product rollouts are progressing well, with positive agent feedback.
+• Personal Insurance: Focus on market share expansion, particularly through agency channels, with new product rollouts receiving positive feedback.

 3. Forward Guidance and Outlook